TeXitoi/blue-pill-quickstart/README.md

 cd blue-pill-quickstart
 ```

-Now, connect your ST-Link to your blue pill.
-Connect the ST-Link to your computer.
+First connect your ST-Link to your blue pill, then connect the ST-Link to your computer.

 ![ST-Link V2 to blue pill](st-link-v2-blue-pill.jpg)